kramit/AZ104-Notes/Module9 Serverless and Containers/Docker Demo/readme.md

 The containers in the compose file have an network auto created when the compose file is run allowing the containers to communicate based on the names of the containers

+To delete all containers including its volumes use,

+docker rm -vf $(docker ps -a -q)
+To delete all the images,

+docker rmi -f $(docker images -a -q)